-- Current Basic Life Support Certification (BLS) Health Care Provider from the American Heart Association.
-Copy the front and back of the card.
-A current card must be maintained throughout the nursing program.
-No other CPR cards will be accepted. - 2.
-Health forms and immunization records to include: - a.
+- 2. Health forms and immunization records to include: - a.
 Physical Exam must be within three months of program start - b.
 Measles, mumps, and rubella (MMR) 2 doses required (proof of 2 doses or titer indicating immunization) - c.
 Tetanus must be within ten years - d.
 (2) Varicella injection Required or Titer - e.
-Hepatitis B vaccine or declination form - f.
+Hepatitis B vaccine or declination form (Declination not accepted at Tift Regional Medical Center) - f.
 PPD, QuantiFERON, if positive Chest x-ray needed must be within three months of program start, and must be renewed annually - g.
 Drug (Toxicology) screening (Pre-check) - h.
 Flu shots for fall admissions required

 Please bring all forms with you on the first day of ASN Program orientation.
-Keep a copy of ALL forms for your personal records!!
+Students should keep a digital copy of vaccines, CPR, and PPD on a flash drive for their records and subsequently update them as they expire!
 Once the forms are turned in and placed into the student's permanent file, we will not be able to make copies of the materials.
 In the event a form is not completed by the time required, the faculty as a whole will make a determination as to the students' continued acceptance in the ASN Program.
 Their decision will be final.